052223-java-angular/Sebastian-p1-backend/README.md

 ## MVP (Minimum Viable Product)

 - User registration and login
-- Browsing and searching for objects
+- Browsing libraries and objects
-- Adding objects and libraries to the database either manually or from .txt file
+- Adding objects and libraries to the database
 - ability to update library to new version from puredata.info text files/deken
+- search by object name
 - Modifying an object and/or library

 ## Stretch Goals